funvill/funvill.github.io/_posts/2010-09-06-twenty-one-aces.md

 ---
-title: Twenty-One Aces
+title: "Twenty-One Aces"
 date: 2010-09-06 16:27:00
+categories:
+- Dice
+- Drinking
-categories: Dice Drinking Games
+- Games
+slug: twenty-one-aces

 ---

 Twenty-One Aces is a dice drinking game.

 <strong>What you Need to Play</strong>